YesSequitur/markdown-test/README.md

 ![](10.png)

 The next part of the script is effectively what executes first and precedes our two custom functions (with will only execute upon certain conditions).
 Let&#39;s look at it.
-First we use the OS and Subprocess python modules to first execute the shell command &quot;_pyats learn ospf --testbed-file testbed.yaml --output ospf-current_&quot; to relearn the current state of the network&#39;s OSPF configs, and then running a diff between the current configs, and our previously saved golden config – &quot;_pyats diff desired-ospf/ ospf-current –output ospfdiff_&quot;.
+First we use the OS and Subprocess python modules to first execute the shell command &quot;_pyats learn ospf --testbed-file testbed.yaml --output ospf-current_&quot; to relearn the current state of the network&#39;s OSPF configs, and then run a diff between the current configs, and our previously saved golden config – &quot;_pyats diff desired-ospf/ ospf-current –output ospfdiff_&quot;.
 We then read the output and search for the string &quot;_Diff can be found_&quot;.
 If a difference is found, we are alerted to the discrepancy and offered the choice to rollback to our desired state.

 ![](11.png)